-For over 400 years, hardwood flooring has graced homes across the world.
-Starting in France during the Baroque Era and popular among colonists in North Canada, it has remained a classic, sought-after floor solution due to its timeless style and durable nature.
+For the over 400 years, hardwood flooring has graced homes across the world.
+Starting in France during the Baroque Era and popular among colonists in North America, it has remained a classic, sought-after floor solution due to its timeless style and durable nature.
 Making hardwood flooring is not as straightforward as just simply chopping down a tree and laying it down.
 If you’ve ever examined your hardwood floors and wondered how they got there, wonder no more!
 Let’s break down exactly how hardwood flooring is made.

 It is important to note that throughout the years, hardwood has evolved into two main types: solid and engineered.
 Solid hardwood is made of a thick slab of wood from one singular type of tree.
 The tree species varies from oak to walnut to maple, etc. Engineered hardwood is made of a thin top layer of hardwood to give off the appearance of classic wood flooring, with a thin layer of plywood underneath.
 While these two options look almost identical and require the same level of care and cleaning, here are a few important distinctions between solid and engineered hardwood.

 - Solid hardwood:

 - Is more expensive per square foot

 - Can be sanded up to ten times, depending on warranty

 - Can be sanded from one to three times depending upon the veneer thickness

 - Has planks that are bigger both in length and width